Lord of War (2005)

 Yuri Orlov: [voiceover] You don't have to worry.
 I'm not gonna tell you a pack of lies to make me look good.
 I'm just gonna tell you what happened.

-Andre Baptiste Jr.: [Vitaly is seen grabbing a grenade from box] What are you doing?
+Andre Baptiste Jr.: [Vitaly is seen grabbing a grenade from box, next to a truck full with guns and ammunition] What are you doing?

-Vitaly Orlov: [his last lines] Something for Yuri.
+Vitaly Orlov: [lying, his last lines] Something for Yuri.

-Yuri Orlov: [when Andre suddenly shoots a subordinate with the sample gun] WHY'D YOU DO THAT?
+Yuri Orlov: [when Andre suddenly shoots a subordinate with the sample gun from the main table in the center of his palace] WHY'D YOU DO THAT?

 Andre Baptiste Sr.: What did you say?